-Well that’s what we’re going to look at.
-If you go on YouTube, and look for videos of drones falling the water, let’s just say there’s plenty of cases where this happens and most of the time, these “crashes” happen for piloting mistakes.
+And that’s what we’re going to look at.
+If you go on YouTube, and look for videos of drones falling the water, let’s just say there’s plenty of cases where this happens and most of the time, drone crashes happen because of piloting mistakes.

 Never the less, I have seen recoveries happen post accident when it comes to this and there have been some cases where a drone was lost in the water for hours if not over a day and was able to make a full recovery and fly again.